 7.1 Number and Qualification.
-The officers of the Corporation shall consist of a Chair, vice-Chair, a secretary, and a treasurer.
-The Board of Directors shall from time to time create and establish the duties of such other officers or assistant officers as it deems reasonable or necessary for the efficient management of the Corporation, but the Corporation shall not be required to have at any time any officers other than an executive director, a Chair, vice-Chair, a secretary and a treasurer.
+The officers of the Corporation shall consist of a president, vice-president, a secretary, and a treasurer.
+The Board of Directors shall from time to time create and establish the duties of such other officers or assistant officers as it deems reasonable or necessary for the efficient management of the Corporation, but the Corporation shall not be required to have at any time any officers other than an executive director, a president, vice-president, a secretary and a treasurer.
 Any two (2) or more offices may be held by the same person but said person shall only have one (1) vote for Board decisions and shall not be counted twice for quorum purposes.

 7.2 Election and Term of Office.
 The officers of the Corporation shall be elected by the members of the Corporation.
-The Chair and Vice-Chair shall serve for a term of two (2) years, the Secretary and Treasurer shall serve for a term of three (3) years until their successors have been elected and qualified, or until their earlier death, resignation, removal, retirement, or disqualification.
-No elected officer may serve in the same elected capacity for more than three consecutive terms.
+The President and Vice-president shall serve for a term of two (2) years, the Secretary and Treasurer shall serve for a term of three (3) years until their successors have been elected and qualified, or until their earlier death, resignation, removal, retirement, or disqualification.
+No elected officer may serve in the same elected capacity for more than three (3) consecutive terms.

 7.4 Removal.
-Any officer or agent elected or appointed by the Board may be removed by the Board whenever in its judgment the best interests of the Corporation will be served thereby.
+Any officer or agent elected or appointed by the Board may be removed by the Board by two-thirds vote of all Board members.
 However, any such removal shall be without prejudice to the contract rights, if any, of the officer or agent so removed.